RasaHQ/rasa/docs/nlu/components.rst

         pipeline:
         - name: "MitieFeaturizer"
           # Specify what pooling operation should be used to calculate the vector of
           # the CLS token.
-Available options: 'mean' and 'max'
+Available options: 'mean' and 'max'.
           "pooling": "mean"

 SpacyFeaturizer
 ~~~~~~~~~~~~~~~

-:Short: spacy intent featurizer
+:Short:
-:Outputs: nothing, used as an input to intent classifiers that need intent features (e.g. ``SklearnIntentClassifier``)
+    Creates a vector representation of user message and response (if specified) using the spaCy featurizer.
+:Outputs: ``dense_features`` for texts and responses
 :Requires: :ref:`SpacyNLP`
 :Type: Dense featurizer
 :Description:
-    Creates feature for intent classification using the spacy featurizer.
+    Creates features for entity extraction, intent classification, and response classification using the spaCy
+    featurizer.
 :Configuration:
     The sentence vector, e.g. the vector of the ``CLS`` token can be calculated in two different ways, either via
     mean or via max pooling.
 You can specify the pooling method in your configuration file with the option ``pooling``.